Updated: Dec 30, 2021

 Next, suppose the relationship with the other person involved a failure or trauma.
 Then your unconscious also stored it, together with the identification image.
 It's stored as an unresolved pain point.

-Later in life, you meet someone who can remind you of the person with whom you had identified earlier.
+Later in life, you meet someone who can remind you of the person with whom you had identified earlier ( or fall in love ).

 What happens next: